Binh Danh

-Binh Danh (born October 9, 1977) is a Vietnamese-born photographer and artist.
+Binh Danh is an American artist known for chlorophyll prints and daguerreotypes on the subjects of war, immigration, and National Parks.

+Early life and education

+Danh was born in Viet Nam in 1977.
 He immigrated with his parents to the United States in 1979.

-Danh was educated at San José State University and in 2002, studied Asian American studies and achieved a Bachelor of Fine Arts in photography.
+He graduated with a BFA in Photography from San Jose State University in 2002, and MFA from Stanford University.
 At the age of 25, Danh was one of the youngest artists to be invited into Stanford University's Master of Fine Arts program.
-He accepted this invitation and at Stanford, he studied the subject of studio art for his Master's.